Cory Doctorow’s answer to Shoshana Zuboff’s thesis. A long read, but well worth it.

 1958 First use of stationary cameras to monitor traffic flow in Munich

-1961 first meteorological satellites launched by the USA
+1960 TIROS-1, the first meteorological observation satellite launched by the USA

 1963 Nam June Paik exhibits 13 TV monitors at Exposition of Music – Electronic Television, Galerie Parnass, Wuppertal.

-1963-65 Ted Nelson (Projekt Xanadu) coins the term hypertext
+1963-65 Ted Nelson (Project Xanadu) coins the term hypertext

 1965 Andy Warhol gets to use one of the very first Norelco video tape recorders